 No formalized training programs

-Employees could lack the required skills and expertise to offer excellent customer service if they are not given the proper training.
+Employees could lack the required skills and expertise to offer excellent customer support if they are not given the proper training.
 Customers may encounter inconsistent service as a result, which can lower customer retention rates and cause unhappiness.

 Additionally, inadequate training can result in frustration and burnout in employees, which may contribute to a high staff turnover rate.

 Implementing formalized training programs is crucial to ensuring employees have the abilities and information required to do their jobs well.
-Giving training on the organization's rules and practices, ideal customer service techniques, communication techniques, and other relevant topics may fall under this category.
+Giving training on the organization's rules and practices, ideal customer support techniques, communication techniques, and other relevant topics may fall under this category.

 Questions to think about: